This is the multi-page printable view of this section. Click here to print.

 Enabling Hardware Acceleration

-• Windows: This requires admin privileges.
+• Windows: This might require admin privileges in some cases.
 Search in your start menu for “Turn Windows features on or off.”.
 Find “Hyper-V Hypervisor” or “Windows Hypervisor Platform” and make sure it’s enabled.
 Then restart your computer.

 • Ubuntu/Other Linux: It should already work out of the box.
 If not make sure your user account has permission to read/write /dev/kvm.